White-Nose Syndrome in Virginia

 Recommended Measures to Reduce the Spread of White-Nose Syndrome in Virginia

-Although the Department is reaffirming the request that recreational cavers and cave owners help Virginia's bat populations by reducing cave traffic until more is learned about this syndrome, VDGIF, the Virginia Department of Conservation and Recreation (DCR), the Virginia Cave Board, and cooperators have adopted the following guidelines and recommendations to reduce the spread of white-nose syndrome in Virginia.
+Although the Department is reaffirming the request that recreational cavers and cave owners help Virginia’s bat populations by reducing cave traffic until more is learned about this syndrome, VDWR, the Virginia Department of Conservation and Recreation (DCR), the Virginia Cave Board, and cooperators have adopted the following guidelines and recommendations to reduce the spread of white-nose syndrome in Virginia.

 White-Nose Syndrome Suspected in Bats in Three More Counties in Virginia